Classification of Sea Snakes

 Sea snakes are classified into two groups.
 They present morphological adaptations for their correct development and survival in the aquatic environment.

 Sea snakes, or coral reef snakes, are a subfamily of reptiles that are totally adapted to aquatic life.
-Most of them are vulnerable on land, and rarely come out of the water as their bodies have adapted to swimming, make crawling difficult.
+Most of them are vulnerable on land, and rarely come out of the water as their bodies have adapted to swimming, making crawling difficult.
 The classification of sea snakes indicates that they make up the family of the most poisonous snakes in the world (Elapidae).

 This family also includes their congeners: cobras, mambas, and coral snakes.
 If you want to know more about these fascinating animals, read on.